JannieI/canvas-workstation-V3/src/app/roadmap.md

 3. How are dates stored in DB vs localDB vs arrays?
 How do we format dates onto the form?
 How is locale used?
 4. How does types tranform into Vega field types, ie on Editor?
 5. Consider dataQuality on own menu item, or on W menu
+6. Should we de-select all Ws when we change Tabs, or load a new D?
+If not, may be confusing but handy.
+If do, where do we do it - GlobVar functions, or in App component (and update Globals back, which does not make sense)
+7. Rev

 **Admin module**